Last updated on May 12, 2022.

 There’s a huge difference between starting a cloud program and actually implementing it.
 As VITA assesses the cloud readiness of state departments, it’s bound to find what BlueCat has discovered in its own customer base:

-- Lack of focus: Many of our customers go into a cloud migration uncertain about what they’re going to actually use the cloud for.
+• Lack of focus: Many of our customers go into a cloud migration uncertain about what they’re going to actually use the cloud for.
 Most of them end up unprepared when the use case for advanced functionality arrives.
-Taking advantage of the cloud for automation and DevOps requires a network infrastructure that can deliver the back-end services which integrate with cloud operations.
+Taking advantage of the cloud for automation and DevOps requires a network infrastructure that can deliver the back-end services that integrate with cloud operations.

-DNS isn’t the first thing that organizations think about when they’re migrating to the cloud, but at BlueCat we know that it’s an essential part of any migration strategy.
+DNS isn’t the first thing that organizations think about when they’re migrating to the cloud.
+But at BlueCat, we know that DNS is an essential part of any cloud migration strategy.
 Without a centralized, automated DNS infrastructure on the back end, many of the advantages inherent in the cloud are difficult to fully realize.

 An automation example